silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 the WTC or any other Path station.
 I mentioned the Flatiron Building, but unfortuantely I found it under construction, so there was not much to see.
-On the other hand, the Madison Square Park area offers a selection of equally magical places: The Harry Potter store and the Shake Shack restaurant, which has tables outside, right in the park.
+On the other hand, the Madison Square Park area offers a selection of equally magical places, and #1 is, of course, the Harry Potter store.
 I went to the shop at least 3 times and I was close to buying Severus' wand, but I did not like the wand stands and decided to postpone my purchase until I figure out where to place the wand in my home.

-Equally magical is Shake Shack.
-I ate there almost daily while in the US, and quit consistently menu-wise: double Smoke Shack, regular fries, 6 chicken bites and a laaaarge Fifty Fifty.
+Equally magical is Shake Shack, and the Madison Square Park location has tables outside, right in the park.
+Double Smoke Shack, regular fries, 6 chicken bites and a laaaarge Fifty Fifty.
 2000 calories and 0 regrets.
 And that's the magical part about New York which I liked: wherever I was, there was always something good to drink or to eat.
 Just out of any subway, there's a Starbucks.
 A Dunkin